pagekit/docs/basics/packages.md

 ### `widgets`: Register Widgets

 A Widget is also a module.
 With the `widgets` property you can register all widget module definition files.
 Each of those files is expected to return a PHP array in the form of a valid module definition.
-For more details head to the [Widgets section](widgets.md).
+Learn more about [Widgets](widgets.md).

 ```php
 'widgets' => [